$C$-triviality of manifolds of low dimensions: Calculations for low dimensional manifolds

 \section{Calculations for low dimensional manifolds}

-We now prove results which completely classify $C$-trivial manifolds in dimensions $3$ and $4$. \begin{Thm} Let $X$ be a $3$-manifold. \begin{enumerate} \item If $X$ is orientable, then $X$ is $C$-trivial if and only if $X$ is an integral homology $3$-sphere. \item If $X$ is non-orientable, then $X$ is $C$-trivial if and only if the integral homology groups of $X$ are of the form
+In this section we prove Theorems \ref{5-Manifold-Orientable}-\ref{7_manifold_non_orientable}.
+We begin by classifying $C$-trivial manifolds in dimensions $3$ and $4$ as mentioned in the introduction. \begin{Thm} Let $X$ be a $3$-manifold. \begin{enumerate} \item If $X$ is orientable, then $X$ is $C$-trivial if and only if $X$ is an integral homology $3$-sphere. \item If $X$ is non-orientable, then $X$ is $C$-trivial if and only if the integral homology groups of $X$ are of the form

 \end{enumerate} \end{Thm} \begin{proof} We begin by proving (1).
-Using Lemma \ref{PreliminaryResults-1}, we know that $H_1(X;\Z) \simeq \Z^d$ for some non-negative integer $d$ and $H_2(X; \Z) = F$ for some finite group $F$.
-Additionally, since $X$ is connected $H_0(X; \Z) = \Z$ and since it is orientable $H_3(X; \Z) = \Z$.
-This tells us that the homology groups are as follows:
+Using Lemma \ref{PreliminaryResults-1}, we know that $H_1(X;\Z) \simeq \Z^e$ for some $e\ge 0$ and $H_2(X; \Z) = F$ for some finite group $F$.
+By orientability and connectedness of $X$, we further conclude that $H_0(X; \Z) = \Z$ and $H_3(X; \Z) = \Z$.
+By Poincar\'e duality, we get that $H_1(X;\Z) \simeq H^2(X; \Z) = 0$.
+It follows that $e=0$.
+Since $X$ is orientable, we further get that $F = 0$ and thus $X$ is an integral homology $3$-sphere, as required.
+The converse is immediate.
+This proves (1).